-The Dean of Library Services, who reports to the Vice Chancellor for Academic Affairs, is in charge of all campus libraries except the law library.
+The Dean of Library Services reports to the Executive Vice President for Academic Affairs/Provost.
 The dean of library services formulates and administers policies and programs of procurement and circulation of books, documents, and other instructional materials to meet the needs of the University and the community.

-2.4.17 Director of the Division of Continuing Education and the Center for Service Learning
+2.4.17 Dean of the Center for Service Learning, Division of Continuing Education, and Center for International Education

-The Director of Continuing Education and the Center for Service Learning answers directly to the Vice Chancellor for Academic Affairs.
-The director administers all offcampus credit and non-credit academic activities, the evening and weekend programs, as well as those for which continuing education units are earned.
+The Dean of the Center for Service Learning, Division of Continuing Education, and Center for International Education answers directly to the Executive Vice President for Academic Affairs/Provost.
+The dean administers all off campus credit and non-credit academic activities, the evening and weekend programs, as well as those for which continuing education units are earned.
 The university mandated service learning requirement and the Study Abroad programs are administered through this unit.